Horus — Own Your Local AI

 • UI / screenshot understanding (Vision tier)

-• A private assistant that doesn’t depend on cloud services
+• A private assistant that doesn’t depend on cloud AI services

 What you actually get

-• 53 production-grade tools across files, code search, git, terminal, logs, SSH, PM2, process control, Ollama management, media generation, memo, and staged edits
+• 143 local operator tools across files, code search, git, terminal, logs, SSH, PM2, process control, Ollama management, media generation, memo, and staged edits

 • Background job system with SSE replay and cancellation